 - There is a military parade on Avenida Libertador.
 Near Parque 3 Febrero.
 Starting at 12 o’clock in the afternoon.
 The location between street Dorrego and Salguero.

-- We made a list for you: the top 15 things to do in Buenos Aires!
+- I made a list for you: the top 15 things to do in Buenos Aires!

 - A perfect moment to go to Parque 3 Febrero.
 Go and visit the rose garden nearby.
 It is beautiful!

 - Take the Buenos Aires Sightseeing Bus.
 You know that big double-decker bus.
 Because it’s calm, the bus will ride smoothly through the city.
-Read here our review about the bus.
+Read here my review about the hop-on hop-off bus.

 - Go for a walk to Palermo Soho.
-We can’t say if all the shops will be open but walking there with less traffic will ease your mood.
+I can’t say if all the shops will be open but walking there with less traffic will ease your mood.

 Some museums are open and some aren’t.
 It’s difficult to say in general open or closed on public holidays.
 We suggest to search on Google for the museum and check the opening hours if they updated it.